You want your chinchilla to be healthy.

 No, chinchilla can’t eat avocados.
-Feeding your chinchilla avocados can cause digestive tract issues and stomach pain for your chinchilla.
-Avocados do not contain nutrients that are safe for your chinchilla to ingest and should be avoided.
+Feeding your chinchilla avocados can cause digestive tract issues and stomach pain.
+Avocados contain nutrients that are not safe for your chinchilla to ingest and should be avoided.

 Can Chinchillas Eat Cantaloupe?

 No, chinchillas can’t eat cantaloupe.
 Cantaloupe is too high in sugar and will cause stomach and digestive tract issues for your chinchilla.
-Additionally, cantaloupe can cause diarrhea in your chinchilla and can cause further illnesses to occur.
+Additionally, cantaloupe can cause diarrhea and potentially further illnesses.
 Avoid feeding your chinchilla cantaloupe.

 Can Chinchillas Eat Citrus?

 No, chinchillas can’t eat citrus.
-Citrus is primarily contained in oranges.
-Oranges are too high in phosphorus, calcium, and sugar and are also considered highly acidic.
-You should avoid allowing your chinchilla to consume citrus to avoid stomach and digestive tract issues with your chinchilla.
+Citrus fruits like oranges are too high in phosphorus, calcium, and sugar and are also highly acidic.
+You should avoid allowing your chinchilla to consume citrus to avoid stomach and digestive tract issues.

 No, chinchillas can’t eat clementines.
-Clementine’s are a fruit too high in acidic content.
-Additionally, clementine’s contain a high sugar content which can be damaging to your chinchilla’s health.
+Clementines are a citrus fruit, which means they are too high in acidic content.
+Additionally, clementines contain a lot of sugar, which can be damaging to your chinchilla’s health.
 Consider apples or dried apricots instead.
-Clementine’s need to be avoided and never fed to your chinchilla.

 Can Chinchillas Eat Lemons?